BarisSari/personal-website/content/posts/travels/Italy-V.md

 ![](https://cdn-images-1.medium.com/max/1600/1*xsA8J3RnHtEOICZR_FVDfA.jpeg)

 1. 'Ufizzi' means  _offices_ in Italian, and it was constructed to be an office for Medici.
 The architect was  **Giorgio Vasari.** He designed this U-shape museum and also the Vasari corridor.
-But that's not all, you can also see his a few paintings in the gallery.
+But that's not all, you can also see a few paintings of him in the gallery.
 I liked the  [**Portrait of Duke Alessandro de' Medici**](https://www.uffizi.it/en/artworks/vasari-alessandro-portrait)  most.
 2. It has artworks, mainly between the 13th and 20th centuries.
 It means that it includes pre- and post- Renaissance.
 And for Renaissance, let me name a few of the greatest artists:  **Michelangelo, Raphael, Leonardo Da Vinci, and Botticelli.**
 3. Before Renaissance, the paintings were two-dimensional.
 They didn't have depth.
 Faces and other details were not realistic at all.
 An example is as follows: